iosonodenis/bad-data-guide/README.md

 ### An index masks underlying variation

-Gli analisti che vogliono seguire la tendenza di un problema spesso creano indici di vari valori per tenere traccia dei progressi.Non c'è nulla di intrinsecamente sbagliato nell'utilizzare un indice.Possono avere un grande potere esplicativo.Tuttavia, è importante essere cauti da indici che combinano misure disparate.
+Gli analisti che vogliono seguire la tendenza di un problema spesso creano indici di vari valori per tenere traccia dei progressi.
+Non c'è nulla di intrinsecamente sbagliato nell'utilizzare un indice.
+Possono avere un grande potere esplicativo.Tuttavia è importante esercitare cautela su indici che combinano misure disparate.

 For example, the United Nations [Gender Inequality Index](http://hdr.undp.org/en/content/gender-inequality-index-gii) combines several measures related to women's progress toward equality.
 One of the measures used in the GII is "representation of women in parliament".
 Two countries in the world have laws mandating gender representation in their parliaments: China and Pakistan.
 As a result these two countries perform far better in the index than countries that are similar in all other ways.
 Is this fair?
 It doesn't really matter, because it is confusing to anyone who doesn't know about this factor.
 The GII and similar indices should always be used with careful analysis to ensure their underlying variables don't swing the index in unexpected ways.